jwurzer/tml/README.md

 License
 -------
 TML is dual-licensed under the very permissive [zlib license](LICENSE) and [MIT license](MIT-LICENSE).
-Every source file includes an explicit dual-license for you to choose from.
+Every source file (excepted include/json/jsmn.h) includes an explicit dual-license for you to choose from.
 Just choose one license of the two that is more suitable for you.

 This program is free software; you can redistribute it and/or modify